Voting by mail: a Markov chain model for managing the security risks of election systems: Computational Results

 \subsubsection{X9: Malicious attack to challenge the signature of a valid ballot}

 Malicious \(X9\) attack captures bad actors in an election office erroneously rejecting marked ballots by challenging their signatures.
-This scenario, with a base arc transition probability of 0.055, is set to affect roughly one of 19 precincts in Milwaukee.
+This scenario, with a base arc transition of 0.055, is set to affect roughly one of 19 precincts in Milwaukee.
 Referencing Figure \ref{fig:VBMLayered}, malicious attack \(X9\) impacts process state \(VII\), where ballots are collected and verified by the election office.
 On a specific day, this could lead to a significant number of ballots being improperly discarded.
 Table \ref{tab:X9vtm36} details the impact of the \(X9\) attack, showing variations in the expected number of ballots across the final ballot states under varying attack strengths and days.
 The top section reports the scenario of a medium-strength attack on different days.
 The following four sections of Table \ref{tab:X9vtm36} selects a day in the interval and varies the attack strength.
 These comparisons show the impact of attack strength versus attack day.
 We pay particular attention to ballot state (NC,U), since attack $X9$ causes ballots to not reach this state.
 Recall that there are 559 ballots in the (NC,U) final ballot state (see Table \ref{tab:MKEbase}).
 Table \ref{tab:X9vtm36} reports how the attack day and attack strength affects the ballot outcomes.
 In the top section we find Day 38 to be particularly critical, in that 2,415 ballots end in the (NC,U) final ballot state.
 This increase in affected ballots is caused by increased ballot inflow due to active mitigations \(M5\) and \(M6\), initiated on day 36 (October 21, 2020).
 This finding underscores a vulnerability when attack strength is minimal but timed with peak ballot presence, highlighting critical periods when attacks have a larger scope of impact.